GoogleCloudPlatform/microservices-demo/terraform/README.md

 Once you have finished working with the sample, you can tear down the sample application and the cluster.

 Run `terraform destroy` from the `terraform` directory.

-1. Note: This does not delete the project where the GKE cluster was created.
+-Note: This does not delete the project where the GKE cluster was created.